 The gluten proteins can leak into your bloodstream through compromised junctions in your gut.
 It may also be the cause of the compromised junctions, which can cause other things like toxins to leak into your bloodstream as well.

 4. Modern wheat has little to no nutritional value.

 Today’s wheat manufacturers take out all the nutrients from wheat in the refining process.
 They actually have to enrich wheat products with (sometimes) synthetic nutrients.
 But even then, wheat has never been a nutritional superfood.

-5. As mentioned above, many people may be gluten-sensitive and not even know it.
+5. Many people may be gluten-sensitive and not even know it

 It’s estimated that up to 70% of the human population suffers from gluten sensitivity.
 Though some health professionals think that as much as 100% of the human population has some type of sensitivity to gluten.